Acceptable loan purpose

 Restrictions

-PAYG, parental leave, self employed, rental, guarantor, superannuation, permanent pensions, unacceptable income, child support, investment, interest & overseas incomes.
+PAYG, parental leave, self-employed, rental, guarantor, superannuation, permanent pensions, unacceptable income, child support, investment, interest & foreign incomes.

 PAYG Income